jorgemanrubia/forceps/README.md

 ## Disclaimer

 - It is recommended to use a read-only connection for production databases.
-Forceps will never modify the remote data but prevention is definitely better than cure when it comes to production data.
+Forceps will never modify remote objects when copying them but prevention is definitely better than cure when it comes to production data.
 - Thanks to [bandzoogle](http://bandzoogle.com) for supporting the development of this project.

 Pull requests are welcomed!